By Nolan Cool.

 February is Black History Month.
 Even though Black History is well-entrenched enough in American history beyond the scope of a single month, February is a time to contemplate, reflect on, and celebrate the accomplishments and crucial role African Americans played in building the United States.
 As we work to finalize our summer tour schedule for 2019, an emerging theme we’re embracing is the role of underrepresented peoples, places, and experiences in our architectural and cultural fabric.
 One of the lives we’re excited to explore and highlight is that of Isaac Johnson, an entrepreneurial stone mason and formerly-enslaved man who made the North Country his home.

-Isaac Johnson was born in Elizabethtown, Nelson County, Kentucky in 1844 to Richard Yeager, a white tobacco farmer, and Yeager’s (inherited) enslaved African partner Jane Johnson.
-Isaac lived alongside three brothers on Yeager’s Kentucky farm.
+Isaac Johnson was born in Elizabethtown, Nelson County, Kentucky around 1844 to Richard Yeager and an enslaved African partner named Jane Johnson.
+Isaac lived alongside three brothers on a Kentucky farm, presumably belonging to farmer George Peak, Richard Yeager’s stepfather.
 In his 1901 memoir Slavery Days in Old Kentucky, Isaac explained that his childhood house was “divided into two rooms, a kitchen and bed room” with a fireplace at one end, and a “foundation being large flat stones on which the cooking was done.”
-According to Johnson, ridicule from his neighbors forced Yeager to sell his wife Jane, and their four children, into slavery in 1851.
+According to Johnson, ridicule from his neighbors forced Yeager to sell his wife Jane, and their four children to neighboring enslavers in 1851.
 Jane was auctioned off and sold for $1,100, and seven-year-old Isaac was purchased for $700.
-Altogether, Yeager collected $3,300 in exchange for his family.
+Altogether, $3,300 was exchanged for his family in Johnson’s telling.

-Forced into enslavement, Isaac Johnson’s labor and personhood was purchased by William Madinglay, a white Kentucky tobacco farmer.
-Madinglay forced Johnson to work 16 hour days alongside 120 other enslaved black persons.
+Forced into enslavement, Isaac Johnson’s labor and personhood was purchased by William Mattingly, and later, Mattingly’s brother John, a white Kentucky tobacco farmer.
+Mattingly forced Johnson to work 16 hour days alongside numerous other enslaved black persons.
 In his memoir, Johnson poignantly remarked that slavery “not only degraded the slave, but it degraded the master even more.”
 During the Civil War, Union Army troops swept through Kentucky and Isaac Johnson successfully escaped to Union Army lines after two prior attempts.
 He travelled to Detroit and joined the First Michigan Colored Infantry of the 102nd United States Colored Regiment, and later battled Confederate forces at Honey Hill, South Carolina, where he sustained three gunshot wounds and lost a finger.

 In 1890, Johnson and his family moved to Ogdensburg, where he lived out the remainder of his life.
 Johnson passed away on December 4, 1905 at age 61 as a result of a heart attack.
 The Daily Journal in Ogdensburg wrote that “Mr. Johnson was a respectable citisen [sic] and was well liked by those who knew him.
 He leaves a wife and seven children.”
 The mason’s funeral occurred on December 6th at St. Mary’s Cathedral in the city of Ogdensburg.